-Please provide data for the 2017 cohort if available.
-If 2017 cohort data are not available, provide data for the 2016 cohort.
+Please provide data for the 2019 cohort if available.
+If 2019 cohort data are not available, provide data for the 2018 cohort.

-2017 Cohort 2016 Cohort B12 Initial cohort, total of first-time, full-time degree/certificate-seeking students: B13 Of the initial cohort, how many did not persist and did not graduate for the following reasons: • Death • Permanently Disability • Service in the armed forces, • Foreign aid service of the federal government • Official church missions • Report total allowable exclusions B14 Final cohort, after adjusting for allowable exclusions: 0 0 B15 Completers of programs of less than two years duration (total): B16 Completers of programs of less than two years within 150 percent of normal time: B17 Completers of programs of at least two but less than four years (total): B18 Completers of programs of at least two but less than four-years within 150 percent of normal time: B19 Total transfers-out (within three years) to other institutions: B20 Total transfers to two-year institutions: B21 Total transfers to four-year institutions:
+2019 Cohort 2018 Cohort B12 Initial cohort, total of first-time, full-time degree/certificate-seeking students:

+B13 Of the initial cohort, how many did not persist and did not graduate for the following reasons: • Death Permanently Disability Service in the armed forces.
+Foreign aid service of the federal government Official church missions Report total allowable exclusions report total unovable exclusions B14 Final cohort, after adjusting for allowable exclusions: 0 0 B15 Completers of programs of less than two years duration (total): B16 Completers of programs of less than two years within 150 percent of normal time: B17 Completers of programs of at least two but less than four years (total): B18 Completers of programs of at least two but less than four-years within 150 percent of normal time: D 10 bompotoro or programo or actioade two bactions and roar yours warm 100 persone or normal anto.
+B19 Total transfers-out (within three years) to other institutions: B20 Total transfers to two-year institutions: B21 Total transfers to four-year institutions: